Danaus chrysippus: Description

-D. chrysippus is a polymorphic species, so the exact coloring and patterning vary within and between populations.
+D. chrysippus is a polymorphic species, so the exact colouring and patterning vary within and between populations.

 It is similar in appearance to the Indian fritillary (Argynnis hyperbius), which may coexist with it.

 Geographic range

 The plain tiger is found across the entirety of Africa, where the predominant subspecies is D. c. alcippus.
 Its range extends across the majority of Asia throughout Indian subcontinent, as well as many south Pacific islands.
 The plain tiger is even present in parts of Australia.
 D. c. chrysippus is most common throughout Asia and in some select regions in Africa, while D. c. orientis is present in more tropical African regions as well as some African islands, including Madagascar and the Seychelles.

 It is also found in Southern Europe and Kuwait.
 These insects are considered bioinvaders in North America.

 Habitat

 The plain tiger prefers arid, open areas, and is found in a variety of habitats, including deserts, mountains, deciduous forests, and human-tended gardens in cities and parks.
 It is comfortable at altitudes ranging from sea level to around 1,500 m.